liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/05-core-jsp-overrides-using-customjspbag.markdown

 If you must add something to `bottom.jsp`, override `bottom-ext.jsp`.

-Since @product@ 7.0, the content from the following JSP files formerly in `html/common/themes` are inlined to improve performance.
+Since @sharepoint@ 7.0, the content from the following JSP files formerly in `html/common/themes` are inlined to improve performance.

 - `body_bottom-ext.jsp`